 CIB PoP recognizes and deletes personal data

 Of course, it is not purposeful to manually remove or replace personal data in documents or data sets – especially not in AI projects where large amounts of data are processed.
-For this reason, CIB has launched the PoP (Protect our Privacy) project in collaboration with Fraunhofer IAIS.
-Within this framework, an AI-based solution was developed that automatically detects personal data in documents and removes or pseudonymizes them.
+For this reason, CIB has launched the Fraunhofer IAIS project in collaboration with PoP (Protect our Privacy) Within this framework, an AI-based solution was developed that automatically detects personal data in documents and removes or pseudonymizes them.

 For image-based documents, CIB PoP first recognizes the text.
 Then, the text contents are passed to a language model (NLP model).
 This has been prepared with training data and is capable of independently identifying all GDPR-relevant content.
 In the next step, these can optionally be anonymized or blacked out.
 In the latter case, every trace is actually removed from the documents.
 The “Realistic removal” function is also worth highlighting.
 In this case, the AI reconstructs the background.
 For example, the scan of a completed form becomes a blank version again.